godotengine/godot-docs/classes/class_physicsserver3d.rst

 :ref:`PinJointParam<enum_PhysicsServer3D_PinJointParam>` **PIN_JOINT_DAMPING** = ``1``

 The strength with which the pinned objects try to stay in velocity relation to each other.
 The higher, the stronger.

+\ **Note:** Only supported when using GodotPhysics3D.
+This parameter is ignored when using Jolt Physics.

 .. _class_PhysicsServer3D_constant_PIN_JOINT_IMPULSE_CLAMP: